Arch-Shaman/ZKFW-Ai-Tournament/README.md

 8. Each team will fight in 2 matches Round Robbin style.
 In addition, each team will fight against Brutal AI and FWBrutal twice.
 ----

+# Getting Started
+1. Copy the base files of the game of your choice to `Zero-K/AI/Skirmish`.
+If you're playing future wars, create two (if you do not have FWBrutal already).
+You should have a folder like this: `Zero-K/AI/Skirmish/MyAIName/stable`
+2. Rename the folder to whatever you'd like.
+I don't think spaces work, but whatever?
+3. Update the AIInfo.lua's `shortName` field to match the folder name.
+4. Create `devmode` as a text file in your Zero-K folder.
+5. Disable `Simplified AI List` in the Zero-K Lobby Settings under the `Developer` tab.
+6. You're ready to go!
+Everything you'll probably want to change is in `/config`.

 Deadline for submissions: December 20th!
 Have fun.
 Feel free to join #Modding or #AI to collaborate and ask questions.

 Good luck, have fun.